trofi/trofi.github.io.gen/posts/294-an-obscure-make-shuffle-bug.md

 Most of the time `make --shuffle` finds somewhat trivial bugs of missing dependencies.
 I have collected a few examples [here](/posts/249-an-update-on-make-shuffle.html).
 It is sometimes hard, but still feasible to trigger these bugs without a shuffle by carefully placing a few `sleep 10` calls here and there to reorder rule execution.

 But today I'll talk about the bugs that could not be easily triggered by just waiting more.
-Should these bugs be treats as bugs in `Makefile`s?
+Should these bugs be treats as bugs in `Makefile`?
 Or are they bugs in the `make --shuffle` permutation algorithm?
 You be the judge!

-## A gist of the Makefile language
+## A gist of the `Makefile` language

 `Makefile` language is an interesting one: it has a strong spirit of a declarative family: it should not be very important in which order you